Addressing the talent attraction issue might be easier than you think

 Restaurants Canada plan to strengthen their connections with colleges and universities across Canada.
 They are sponsoring the tools we’ve created for teachers and guidance counselors at the high-school and post-secondary level–viewing them as a massive step in the right direction.
 Through content sharing and student driven events, together we’ll face this issue head on!

-Also, and perhaps MOST importantly Restaurants Canada are making it easy for their members to post job openings confidently, understanding that its not a generic job board they are utlizing, but a whole infastucture dedicated to providing a talented, qualified and eager workforce.
+Also, and perhaps MOST importantly Restaurants Canada are making it easy for their members to post job openings confidently, understanding that its not a generic job board they are utilizing, but a whole infrastructure dedicated to providing a talented, qualified and eager workforce.

 Attracting, educating and supporting young people to explore careers in the food industry is the goal.